-"From an IT spending perspective, the next couple of years are going to be rocky," says Jacob Jegher, Senior Analyst with Celent's Banking Group and coauthor of the report.
-"The good news is that a slight turnaround is in sight.
-When examining the sum of the three regions, IT spending is expected to grow by 3.1% in 2013 and 3.4% in 2014."
+"North American and Asia-Pacific banks are leading the IT spending charge," says Jacob Jegher, Senior Analyst with Celent's Banking Group and coauthor of the report.
+"The good news is that momentum is consistent and positive.
+When examining the sum of the three regions, IT spending is expected to grow by 3.6% in 2014 and 3.4% in 2015."